-Attending class is important to your final grade: Missing five or more class sessions will drop your grade by one letter grade.
+Attending class is important to your final grade.
+There will be a 2-points deduction from your total for each missed class.
+Missing five or more class sessions will drop your grade by one letter grade.
 Missing 10 or more class sessions will be the cause for an F grade.
 It is also expected that students arrive on time and not leave until the class is dismissed.
-Lateness or early leaving will result in a reduced grade (5 points deduction each lateness/early leaving from your total) for the course.
+Lateness or early leaving will result in a reduced grade for the course.
+There will be a 1-point deduction from your total for each lateness/early leaving.